Variav: Demographics and migration

-Variav is home to a mixed population of Sunni Muslim and Sunni Vohra, Parsi, and various castes of Hindu.
+Variav is home to a mixed population of Sunni Vohra, Parsi, and various castes of Hindu.

 Surat being a major port city, from early times, Variavwala were sea-faring people interested in trade and commerce and traveled to foreign lands, undertaking long sea voyages.
 Many foreigners who came to Surat assimilated and some settled in Variav.
 People also left Variav in the early 19th century to settle in Burma, where they established many businesses and were great entrepreneurs; a number of them even became advisers to the Burmese rulers and contributed greatly to Burma's economic development.
-The Mayet, Seedat, Bawa, Madha, Karwa, Manjra, Munnee, Mamsa, Baggia, Mapara, Ghulam Mohammed and Goonda tribes were among the first Muslim tribes of Variav to migrate from Variav to Burma though maintaining links to Variav.
+The Mayet, Seedat, Goonda, Bawa, Madha, Karwa, Manjra, Munnee, Mamsa, Baggia, Mapara and Ghulam Mohammed tribes were among the first Muslim tribes of Variav to migrate from Variav to Burma though maintaining links to Variav.
 However, many migrated to Pakistan due to the partition of India and Pakistan.

-Goonda tribe was one of the richest tribes, which had a soap factory established in Yangoon, Burma.
-One of other rich tribes of Variavwala was the Munnee tribe, famous for its Business acumen, philanthropy, public service and charity work.
-Mr. Ebrahim Munnee has set up various donation and charity in the 19th century Which donated in Surat, Burma, Malaysia and Saudi Arabia in the 19th Century and these trusts are still operating.
-Being among the richest men in Burma, he and his son provided the Munnee Lincoln Continental car to the Queen of the United Kingdom and the then Prince (later Emperor) of Thailand during their visit to Burma and to other dignitaries visiting Surat.
-Then came the migration to England from the 1950s to the 1970s, a number then left for Canada particularly during the period from the 1970s to the 1990s.
-Similarly for USA, a considerable number of Variavwala migrated to many other countries.
-They are now in UK, USA, Canada, Burma, Australia, New Zealand, Pakistan, Bangladesh, Saudi Arabia, UAE, France, South Africa etc in various occupations.

-Despite the fact that Variav is only a small village, its people have made valuable contributions in societies around the world.
-Variavwala have always been great philanthropists and have set up many Waqfs or Religious Foundations to help poor, needy, disadvantaged and unfortunate members of society, particularly in Burma and in Variav itself.